kalbe09/Flashcards/README.md

-# Flashcards
+# Kicards
-Python Flashcard Project. <br>
+Webbasierte Karteikarten App. <br>
-Webbased Flashcard Learning App written with Flask.
+  written with Flask

 ## Features
 You can